Testing, symptoms and infection control

 Testing for the coronavirus is in some situations regulated by law.
 The following must therefore be tested:

-- Anyone arriving in Norway after having visited a red country/area during the preceding 10-day period.
+- Anyone arriving in Norway after having visited a red, dark red, purple or grey country/area and are not fully vaccinated not have had COVID-19 during the preceding six months.

 - Anyone who is in travel quarantine and develop symptoms of COVID-19.

 - Anyone who is in travel quarantine can take a PCR-based test after 3 days.

 Testing of children can be considered in consultation with the parents, for example if the child develops symptoms of COVID-19 after having been in close contact with a person with a confirmed coronavirus infection.